j1v3/irisetmimosa/README.md

 # Iris et Mimosa

-Apperçu d'une solution e-commerce légère et fiable pour un artisan-commerçant basé sur Prestashop 1.4
+Overview of a light and reliable e-commerce solution for a craftsman-merchant based on Prestashop 1.4